YongBinnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn/blog/swiss_tribunal_federal_was_wrong/readme.md

 The sad truth is that they are indeed unchallengeable inside of Switzerland legal system.
 However, as a Chinese old saying goes, "公道自在人心", "justice lies in the hearts of men and women", I would like to chellange them in the public place named internet.

-# Context

  * My appeal sent to Federal Tribunal: [against_court_response_1 - public.pdf](./against_court_response_1%20-%20public.pdf)
  * Federal Tribunal's final decision: http://relevancy.bger.ch/php/aza/http/index.php?highlight_docid=aza%3A%2F%2F16-10-2024-2C_479-2024&lang=de&type=show_document

 # Untitiled

-I believe my case will not just become a shame of my university USI / Università della Svizzera italiana, it will also become a shame of Switzerland legal system and a shame of Switzerland education system.
+I believe my case will not just become a shame of my university USI / Università della Svizzera italiana / 瑞士卢加诺大学, it will also become a shame of Switzerland legal system and a shame of Switzerland education system.

+# Call for help

+I call for help from legal professionals.
+Right now, the only place may have a chance to correct their mistakes is the European Court of Human Rights.
+I can point out the mistakes of the Swiss courts and the mistakes of my university but I am not familiar with the laws related to ECHR.
+If you are willing to help, please create an issue of my github projects or contact binaryy@163.com.
+The email address is not that safe.

 # Draft